-As a possible kidney cancer patient, you may have lots of questions about the disease such as:
+If you are facing kidney cancer surgery, you may have many questions about the disease, such as:

 - What is the prognosis for kidney cancer?